JuhoErvasti/tat/README.md

   maybe we collect the errors and add a pop-up widget to show a log of them or something like that?
 - Show scrollbars for the layer list and the table
   - Also a scrollbar for the columns.
 Or some other visual indicator when not every column is shown
+- Allow copying value from cell
+- Allow inspecting long attributes better, maybe in a pop-up
+- Allow browsing the dataset / layerinfo blocks if the text overflows

 </details>